HansS04/Spain/README.md

  - This commit is about an animated webside by using Jquery
  - >This may by as template
  - >New bookmarks of history

+>My Last commit of History
+ - this show all my proggres of the bookmarks and NEW gallery.